 On March 3rd, the Federal Reserve announced a surprise half-point cut to its benchmark short-term interest rate.
 The move quickly rippled though the stock and bond markets, sending longer-term interest rates lower too.
 By midday the yield on the 10-year Treasury note had slipped below 1% for the first time ever, a likely sign that mortgage rates could fall too.

 Lower mortgage rates have lead to a spike in refinancing activity, with loan applications up by more than double from last year, according to the Mortgage Bankers Association.

 When It Pays to Refinance

 Homeowners who bought their homes in 2018 or early 2019 could potentially save hundreds of dollars a month by refinancing.
-A homeowner with a $322,000 mortgage, in line with national average, and paying 4.94% could cut their monthly payments by more than $250 by locking in today’s rates, according the mortgage calculator on our sister-site Consumers Advocate.
+A homeowner with a $322,000 mortgage, in line with national average, and paying 4.94% could cut their monthly payments by more than $250 by locking in today’s rates, according to our mortgage calculator.

 Of course, refinancing isn’t for everyone.
 Fees — for an attorney, an appraiser and more — can be hefty, typically amounting to $3,000 to $5,000.
 So make sure you plan to stay in your house long enough to cover the costs.
 For many borrowers that’s usually about five years.